Executive Leadership Team

 Graham has a passion for working with young people and supporting Social Mobility, which shines through in every aspect of his work.
 Before his charity career, Graham was a successful sportsman playing in both Scotland & England as a Professional Footballer for Raith Rovers and Millwall, and still has a passion for all sports.

-Angie Lees – Director of finance
+Angie Lees – Head of finance

 Angie is an FCCA qualified accountant and has an Honours degree in Applied Accounting.
 Her finance career started in public practice.
 Once qualified she worked for a Scottish children’s charity and then in the independent school sector in Edinburgh, prior to joining Volunteering Matters in 2020.